-Also known as the “Alaska slipper,” Xtratuf is sometimes forgotten in the lower 48.
+Also known as the “Alaska slipper,” XTRATUF is sometimes forgotten in the lower 48.
 But these mud-beating, comfortable, and durable boots can crush just about anything your day throws at them.
 I wear mine to the barn, on shorter hunts, in warm, rainy weather, and beyond.
-You can read my full review here.
+You can read my full review.

-Designed for fishermen, the no-slip sole is a life-saver in slick conditions and the triple-dipped shell is light, flexible, and corrosion-resistant.
-Reviews say pairs have lasted up to twenty years.
+Designed for fishermen, the no-slip sole is a lifesaver in slick conditions, and the triple-dipped shell is light, flexible, and corrosion-resistant.
+Reviews say pairs have lasted up to 20 years.
 And I believe them.
-My Xtratufs are only two years old and look as good as new after much abuse in the field.
+My XTRATUFs are only 2 years old and look as good as new after much abuse in the field.
 For under $150, they’re bound to be in your closet for a long, long time.

 As a bonus, this is one of the best winter boots for sloppy weather around town or in the field!